Highway to Heaven: Home media

+aspect ratio image, as opposed to the original 1.33:1.

+The remastered series has been released in complete Blu-ray and DVD box sets in the US (Visual Entertainment Inc.) and Germany (Pidax Film).

 Reboot film series

-Lifetime made a reboot as a film series, starring Jill Scott and Barry Watson and directed by Stacey K. Black.
+Lifetime produced a film series reboot, starring Jill Scott and Barry Watson and directed by Stacey K. Black.
 The film premiered on November 6, 2021.